In the world of all things Brexit, ‘Surrender Act’ was just another catchphrase.

-It’s Boris Johnson’s way of describing the Benn Act, passed by Parliament earlier this month to prevent No-Deal Brexit.
-This forces Johnson to seek an extension to Article 50, if he can’t reach a deal with the EU by October 19, 2019.
+Coined by Boris Johnson, it was his way of describing legislation passed by UK parliament in September 2019 to prevent a no-deal Brexit.
+The legislation compelled Johnson to seek an extension to the process, if he hadn’t reached a deal with the EU by October of that year.

-Unsurprisingly, Johnson and his supporters didn’t take kindly to this legislation.
+Johnson’s supporters didn’t approve of this legislation.
 They claimed that the Act would ‘undermine’ Britain’s negotiating power with the EU.

 #SurrenderAct immediately started trending on Twitter.
 But who exactly was tweeting it?
 I jumped into the analytics to find out.